Janshrutt13/dev-ex/README.md

 | | Passport.js (GitHub) | OAuth 2.0 for GitHub login |
 | | bcrypt.js | Password hashing |
 | **Containerization** | Docker & Docker Compose | Consistent development & production environment |

-## 🏁 Getting Started

-Follow these instructions to get a local copy up and running for development.

-### Prerequisites

-You must have the following software installed on your machine:

-- Node.js (v18 or later)
-- Git
-- Docker Desktop

 ### 1. Clone the Repository